 - T-shirt or tank top

-- Water-resistent hiking pants (or rain pants over shorts)
+- Water-resistant hiking pants (or rain pants over shorts)

 - In my backpack: Fleece sweater